znzhao/GMLR/Readme.md

   - Package Restructured for no Matplotlib requirement
   - New graph support for MS-GMLR and MS-GML-VAR models: History Probability Graph

+- 0.3.2 Stable Update (06/06/2024)
+  - Fix:
+    - Fixed the printing format.
+Now the variables with more than 20 chars will be trancated.
+    - updated data generator will random seeds.
+  - Add:
+    - A new class to automatically plot the predicted distribution.
+    - A method for both gmlr and msgmlr models to predict distribution.

 - 0.0.1 GMLR (03/24/2024)
   - Update the basic GMLR algorithm for panel data.
 Markov Switching Gaussian Mixed Linear Regression (MS-GLMR) will be developed in the future.